Common Signs and Symptoms of Substance Abuse

 Drug use tends to significantly alter a person’s behavior and habits.
 Some drugs can impair the brain’s ability to focus and think clearly.5

 Changes in behavior, such as the following, are sometimes associated with problematic substance use:4,6

 - Involvement in criminal activity.

-Click on any substance below to find out the typical signs and symptoms of abuse and addiction for that substance and how to find help.
+Click on any substance below to find out some characteristic signs and symptoms of abuse and addiction to that substance.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.

 While we are unable to respond to your feedback directly, we'll use this information to improve our online help.